hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 the provider configuration block parameter `assume_role` or in [a named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).

+The AWS Provider supports assuming an IAM role using [web identity federation and OpenID Connect (OIDC)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-oidc).
+This can be configured either using environment variables or in a named profile.

 When using a named profile, the AWS Provider also supports [sourcing credentials from an external process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html).

 ### Provider Configuration